-If your secured credit card application gets denied, the first thing that’ll come to your mind is – Why your application was denied?
-You are ready to put a good amount as deposit, but still you are not getting approved.
+If your secure credit card application gets denied, the first thing that’ll come to mind is – Why was your application denied?
+You are ready to put a good amount as a deposit, but still, you are not getting approved.
 What would be the reason?
 Think wisely.

 Your application might have been rejected due to several unforeseen circumstances that you didn’t know.
 So, if you want to make things right, first you have to find those reasons and take steps to change the scenario before you apply for the next card.